V1 Migration Guide¶

 .longTermMemory(...)/.longTermMemoryMode(...)/.longTermMemoryAsyncRecord(...)are deprecated in parallel.Same status — being rewritten on the v2 architecture.
 New code should not depend on the current API.

-B.7 Core shell / file tools — move to Harness¶
+B.7 Core shell / file tools — no longer deprecated¶

 Detail → Harness filesystem